What is Soul?

 Soul loss helps protect us in times of trauma.
 For example, if I’m about to be in an auto accident, soul loss helps minimize the trauma.
 Preventing soul loss during the crash wouldn’t make sense.
 However, after I survive the trauma, I need to ensure my soul parts come home to me and aren’t still hanging out on the highway.
 Part of preventing soul loss is taking time to heal after trauma to ensure you are whole again.

 At times, our soul parts may be taken without our permission.
 This is more common for children and people with less power.
-One thing we can do to prevent this type of soul loss is to build up our mana (spiritual power) and protect children from abusers of power.
-To better understand what we mean by power, we recommend you watch our free video called Power Up.
+One thing we can do to prevent this type of soul loss is to build up our mana (spiritual power) and protect people with less power.

 Soul loss can occur at any age, and a soul retrieval can be done whenever a person is ready for transformation.
 Sometimes we remember specific events in life that changed us – for the worse – physically, emotionally and mentally.
 Then, we realize we’re ready to heal, be inspired and move on!